 The Nest Project’s goal is to showcase a person’s individual vulnerabilities.
 While you may see a woman lying in a big nest, I see my authentic self.
 And that is why it has taken me four years (and many adventures exploring who I truly am) to share with you.
 The lesson for you?
 Push your limits to learn to be vulnerable and trust your authentic self.

 Support the Artist

 Want to see and learn more?
 Check out #TheNestProject on social media.
-Debbie is also in the process of publishing her book:
+Debbie has recently published her book:

 “NEST: before the story” is a hardcover coffee table book that guides the reader through a healing experience with the use of powerful images, moving stories, and an inside look at Nest Artist Debbie Baxter’s journey to heal from childhood trauma and her passion to share it with others.
 Signed by the artist.”